simenkid/unpi/README.md

 *************************************************
 <a name="API_send"></a>
-### .send(type, subsys, cmdId, payload)
+### .send(type, subsys, cmdId, payload, callback)
 Send the binaries out through the physical transmitter if there is a `phy` transceiver.
 The API will return a raw buffer of the packet, you can take it as a generic packet builder.
+If the `phy` exists, unpi will fire an `'flushed'` event after each command packet flushed to `phy` transceiver.

 **Arguments:**